-R\$ 28.3 BILLION green economy os
+R\$ 28.3 BILLION green economy Q5 DISTRIBUTION PER SECTOR (disbursement amounts) PER CLIENT SIZE (number of operations)

-Support for micro, small and medium-sized enterprises (MSME) and individuals remains expressive: some 96% of the financial support operations carried out in 2014 were in this segment.
+Does not include individuals LEARN MORE Operational Statistics for the BNDES System www.bndes.gov.br/ra2014_4 Support for micro, small and medium-sized enterprises (MSME) and individuals remains expressive: some 96% of the financial support operations carried out in 2014 were in Responsible for large-scale investments in the economy, larger companies are essential in developing the country.

-DISTRIBUTION PER CLIENT SIZE(disbursement amounts)

-Responsible for large-scale investments in the economy, larger companies are essential in developing the country.
 From the 500 largest companies headquartered in Brazil, some 480 maintain banking relations with the BNDES.
-INFORMATION PER SEGMENT (in R\$ billion)
+The BNDES' net earnings reached R\$ 8.594 billion in 2014, an increase of 5.4% compared to the R\$ 8.150 billion recorded in 2013, due to the increase in income from financial intermediation stemming from the 15.2% rise in the credit and onlending operations portfolio, which is the BNDES' main asset, equivalent to 74.2% of total assets on 12.31.2014.

-Fixed income: mainly credit and onlending portfolio.
+Segments Fixed income: mainly credit and onlending portfolio.
 Variable income: mainly corporate stakes and investment funds.
 Treasury: management of available cash and cash equivalents.
-Non-allocated: hasically tax administrative and personnel expenses
+Non-allocated: basically, tax, administrative and personnel expenses